-Powers, a Republican, was the representative for Vermont's 1st congressional district from 1899 to 1901.
+Powers was the representative for Vermont’s 1st congressional district and was a Republican.
+He served from 1899 to 1901.

 From Dec 1891 to Mar 1901, Powers missed 573 of 1,171 roll call votes, which is 48.9%.
 This is much worse than the median of 31.7% among the lifetime records of representatives serving in Mar 1901.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|